 In a story buried in the business section of the February 18th NY Times, it was reported that the spending budget passed by Congress included a provision that creates a 16-member bipartisan congressional committee to craft legislation that would provide for the potential bailout of as many as 200 multi-employer” pension plans.
 Like most State public pension plans most of these multi-employer plans are about to hit the wall of insolvency.
+To make matters worse, there are even financial advice companies giving out bad advice when it tells to pensions.
+They are telling people to switch to a risky plan but not actually telling them how risky it actually is for them to transfer across to it.
+If you have been a victim of mis sold pension transfer then you might want to get legal help for compensation.
 A multi-employer plan is a union pension plan that covers employees of union working at different companies.
 This minor little detail was not reported anywhere else.

 A good friend of mine who works at a public pension did an internal study of all major State pension plans and determined that a 10% or more decline in the stock market for an extended period of time would blow up every single public pension in the country.
 “Extended period of time” was defined as more than 3-4 months.
 Every pension fund he studied is a monthly net seller of assets in order to fund beneficiary payouts – i.e. the cash contributions from current payees into the fund plus investment returns on capital is not enough to fund current beneficiary payouts.
 Think about that for a moment.